itsapi/web-design/README.md

 > http://blog.spoongraphics.co.uk/freebies/handy-roundup-of-free-seamless-repeating-textures
 > are there any you think would work better / want me to try?

+C:
+> It looks great, We'll be tweaking what goes on that home page, none of the
+> links work is that right? other than that i've put it out to a few of the
+> other members and i'll let you know.
+Can you get rid of the side bar? what I
+> would want is either side of the center section is a long picture, if you
+> get what i mean, like the one on the world of tanks website (
+> worldoftanks.eu )
+>
+> Other than that I like the background you selected, Hopefully we'll be able
+> to sort out a proper EAB heading.
+Could you make the Links at the top a
+> solid colour?
+Orange with black writing and could you make them rounder?

+M:
+> Cool :) Correct, the links are dud.
+I just copied the old text so I could
+> have somethink to work on.
+>
+> Ok, I understand what you mean about the side bar, that can be done and I'll
+> sort out the links.
+Do you have any ideas about fonts?
+> ( http://google.com/fonts ) is a good place to find free ones.
+What do you
+> want in the header at the top of the page?
+A banner image with your logo, or
+> heading?

 * * *

 ###luckydrone